Nonsymmetric Reduction-based Algebraic Multigrid: Numerical results

 Next, we study the scaling of $n$AIR with respect to DOFs.
 One exciting feature of $n$AIR is its ability to solve high-order finite-element discretizations, something that AMG methods often struggle with.
 Here, V-cycles and F-cycles are considered, with degree of $n$AIR $k=1,2$ and $3$.
 Although F-cycles originate in full multigrid, which focuses on achieving discretization-level accuracy in a single F-cycle \cite{BrHeMc2000}, accuracy with respect to discretization is not considered in this work.
 Instead, the F-cycle is used as it can provide more robust convergence and scaling than a V-cycle, at a much lower cost than alternatives such as W-cycles and K-cycles.
 Figure \ref{fig:scale} shows scaling of WPD and convergence factor of $n$AIR applied to upwind DG discretizations of the inset problem, as a function of number of DOFs.
 Although there remains a slow growth in WPD, likely due to an increase in iterations before asymptotic convergence rates are achieved, convergence factors have effectively asymptoted for lower-order finite elements, and are leveling off even for 6th-order finite elements.

 One benefit of the reduction approach is that convergence of $n$AIR can be improved by increasing the accuracy of the Neumann approximation.
 Figure \ref{fig:scale} demonstrates that convergence is improved a notable amount by increasing $k=1$ to $k=2$, and again for $k=2$ to $k=3$.
 This allows us to attain V-cycle convergence factors on the order of $\rho\approx0.2$ for 6th-order finite elements.
-Similar improvements in convergence can be obtained by decreasing the strength tolerance, $\phi$, leading to a more accurate approximation of $A_{ff}^{-1}$. \tcb{Because increasing $k$ also increase the density of coarse-grid operators, in practice, one must find the balance between complexity and convergence factors.
-Here, we see that the V-cycle with $k=2$ appears to be the most effective choice for all cases, in terms of solve time.
-Note that having the option to make this choice is a major benefit of AIR, because, in general, classical AMG methods do not have a natural and robust way to improve convergence the way that increasing $k$ can. }
+Similar improvements in convergence can be obtained by decreasing the strength tolerance, $\phi$, leading to a more accurate approximation of $A_{ff}^{-1}$.
+Because increasing $k$ also increase the density of coarse-grid operators, in practice, one must find the balance between complexity and convergence factors.
+Here, we see that the V-cycle with $k=2$ appears to be the most effective choice, \tcb{because the WPD is less than that of $k=1,3$, or F-cycles for all finite element orders.
+The best choice in terms of total time (including setup) likely depends on how many linear systems are being solved, and it is possible $k=1$ is faster for a single or small number of systems.} Note that having the option to make this choice is a benefit of AIR, because, in general, classical AMG methods do not have a natural and robust way to improve convergence the way that increasing $k$ can.

-\tcb{So far all results have considered scaling the matrix by the block-diagonal inverse.
+So far all results have employed scaling the matrix by the block-diagonal inverse.
 However, $n$AIR is also amenable to a block implementation, where coarsening, restriction, and interpolation are all done by block.
 This is particularly relevant for systems of PDEs with coupled variables, where scaling out the block diagonal is unlikely to capture the necessary couplings.
 Figure \ref{fig:blockscale} demonstrates block $n$AIR applied to the same problem as in Figure \ref{fig:scale}, this time directly using the DG block structure, for orders 1, 2, and 3 finite elements.
 Convergence factors are similar to those achieved by scaling by the block diagonal inverse.
-The WPD is higher because we do not filter in the block setting, and because when using a block sparse matrix, even zero entries in otherwise nonzero blocks must be stored.
-This results in a larger OC and, thus, larger WPD. }
+The WPD is higher because we do not filter in the block setting, and because, when using a block sparse matrix, even zero entries in otherwise nonzero blocks must be stored.
+This results in a larger OC and, thus, larger WPD.